 10 Point Employee Benefits Marketing Checklist

-In this blog series, we’re going to reveal each of the 10 points in a brief discussion and debunk one related “Marketing Myth” that persists in the marketplace amongst brokers and employers.
+In this blog series, we’re going to reveal each of the 10 points of an employee benefits marketing checklist in a brief discussion and debunk one related “Marketing Myth” that persists in the marketplace amongst brokers and employers.

 What is an Employee Benefits Marketing?

 The term “marketing” is used to describe a request to quote (RTQ) facilitated by a broker to one or more providers.
 This could include Life Insurance companies, Third Party Administrators, and Health and Dental Benefit Providers.
-A marketing can be “closed”, which means providers must be invited to quote, or “open”, which means all eligible providers are invited to quote.
+A marketing can be “closed”, which means providers must be invited to quote.
+Or it can be open “open”, which means all eligible providers are invited to quote.
 These quotes are often initiated by the policyholder (employer) and the marketing is carried out by an appointed broker.
 Data is collected from the employer and shared with providers for the purpose of generating a competitive quote.
 Once the quotes are in hand, the broker will compile a marketing report to evaluate the submitted proposals.

-It has been noted in the industry that a high volume of brokers are still marketing employee benefit plans with casual high frequency, even annually.
+A high volume of brokers are still marketing employee benefit plans with casual high frequency, even annually.
 Plans should not be treated as commodities and traded between providers for every discount that produces the lowest cost.
 This mistake can negatively impact employees and their families.
 To address this, we have created the 10 Point Employee Benefits Marketing Checklist.
 This intuitive guide is designed to quickly and comprehensively evaluate the value in a proposal and the need to quote it.
-Our checklist is available from CloudAdvisor in the Solution Library, just search for “CloudAdvisors” or contact an employee benefit specialist who is powered by CloudAdvisors to share it with you.
+Our checklist is available from CloudAdvisor in the Solution Library, just search for “CloudAdvisors”.
+Alternatively, contact an employee benefit specialist who is powered by CloudAdvisors to share it with you.

 Checklist #1 – Have a Stated Objective

 It sounds simple, but a properly stated objective is the first step in a successful and well-timed marketing.
-The presumable reason would be to explore cost-savings, however the distinction between short term savings and long term savings provides a competitiveness to different quotes.
-By objectifying the problems with the current provider, or noting any sought after benefits, it opens up the exploration of marketplace options.
+The presumable reason would be to explore cost-savings.
+However the distinction between short term savings and long term savings provides a competitiveness to different quotes.
+By objectifying the problems with the current provider, or noting any sought after benefits, marketplace options can be explored.

-When the objectives are clearly stated, it provides a simplicity for the criteria to be met, and makes the decision to move into a new provider more comfortable.
-Providers and Advisors will benefit from ensuring the stated objectives are met in their proposal, and employers will be awarded with the ability to change policies to attain their goals.
+Clearly stated objectives provides a simplicity for the criteria to be met.
+It makes the decision to move into a new provider more comfortable.
+Providers and Advisors benefit from ensuring the stated objectives are met in their proposal.
+Additionally, employers are awarded with the ability to change policies to attain their goals.

-This change facilitation is particularly important and we will review it further in Checklist Item #2 with various responses from providers.
+This change facilitation is particularly important.
+In Checklist Item #2, we will review it further with various responses from providers.
 A provider may respond they are “uncompetitive” if they are not provided with a stated objective and only assume to compete on a rate comparison basis.